aedans/Nylon/README.md

 # Builtin Functions

 ## Math Functions
-- '+': Returns the sum of two objects.
-- '-': Returns the difference of two objects.
+- '+': Takes two arguments and returns the sum.
+If only one argument is present, increments it by one.
+- '-': Takes two arguments and returns the difference.
+If only one argument is present, decrements it by one.
-- '*': Returns the product of two objects.
+- '*': Takes two arguments and returns the product.
-- '/': Returns the quotient of two objects.
+- '/': Takes two arguments and returns the quotient.
-- '%': Returns the remainder of two objects.
+- '%': Takes two arguments and returns the remainder.
-- '^': Returns the power of two objects.
+- '^': Takes two arguments and returns the power.
+- '²': Takes an argument and returns the square.